gsu-library/contentdm-hosted-files/README.md

 Version: 1.0.0

 ## Description
-This script replaces Ohms and Youtube link items with iframed content, adds links to georeferenced
-items, and adds links to the collections atlphdata and planATLpubs.
+This script replaces Ohms and Youtube link items with iframed content, adds links to georeferenced items, and adds links to the collections atlphdata and planATLpubs.

 ## Installation
-Log into the website configuration tool.
-Expand the custom menu on the left side navigation and
-select custom scripts.
-Click browse next to the input box, click add file(s), and then click start
-upload.
-Once the upload is finished click the save button on the top of the page followed by
-the publish button.
+Log into the CONTENTdm website configuration tool.
+Expand the custom menu on the left side navigation and select custom scripts.
+Click browse next to the input box, click add file(s), and then click start upload.
+Once the upload is finished click the save button on the top of the page followed by the publish button.

 ## Version History
 * 1.0.0, 2019-06-27, MB